shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/tezos-07-setter.md

 # Conclusion

 Congratulations!
-You have completed the Tezos Pathway, all the way from connecting to Tezos to being able to deploy smart contracts.
+You have completed the Tezos Pathway, all the way from connecting to Tezos to being able to deploy smart contracts!
 You are now empowered to learn and build on Tezos, using the dedicated infrastructure of DataHub.

 Continue to explore the [LIGO API documentation](https://ligolang.org/docs/api/cheat-sheet), learn more about [Michelson](https://tezos.gitlab.io/michelson-reference/) or perhaps dive straight into the [JSON/RPC documentation](https://tezos.gitlab.io/developer/rpc.html).

-If you had any difficulties following this tutorial or simply want to discuss Tezos with us you can join [our Discord](https://discord.gg/fszyM7K) or head over to our [community forums](https://community.figment.io).
+If you had any difficulties following this tutorial or simply want to discuss Tezos with other developers you can join [our Discord](https://discord.gg/fszyM7K) or head over to our [community forums](https://community.figment.io).